Superflex… A Superhero Social Thinking Curriculum Package (two-book set)

 Superflex®: A Superhero Social Thinking Curriculum provides educators, parents and therapists fun and motivating ways to teach students with social and communication difficulties (undiagnosed or diagnosed, such as Asperger’s syndrome, ADHD, high-functioning autism or similar).
 The three-part cognitive behavioral curriculum helps students develop further awareness of their own thinking and social behaviors and learn strategies to help them develop better self-regulation across a range of behaviors.
-Teaching materials included on CD for easy printing.

 The Superflex Curriculum Package Includes